Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

 \subsection{Training Strategy}

-Training strategies refer to the techniques used to enhance the performance of a neural network during the training process.
-These strategies are employed in STF methods and can be categorized into four main classes: \textit{Residual Learning}, \textit{Attention mechanisms}, \textit{Normalization}, and \textit{Dropout}.
+Training strategies refer to the techniques employed to enhance the performance and stability of neural networks during optimization.
+In STF, these strategies play a key role in capturing spatial-temporal dependencies, especially for LST, where models must handle strong thermal spatio-temporal variability.
+Existing STF methods generally adopt four main training strategies: \textit{residual learning}, \textit{attention mechanisms}, \textit{normalization}, and \textit{dropout}.